 - Graduates (your future workforce) will be coming into the workplace better informed, not prejudiced about raising mental health issues.
 They may well expect a support network and it will be something they look for in an organisation when job hunting.

-- They will be looking to work for an organisation with a strong and supportive culture and values, with employee involvement at the forefront.
+- They will be looking to work for an organisation with strong and supportive culture and values, with employee involvement at the forefront.